 These tasty hand pies are hearty enough to stand on their own for dinner, delicious game day appetizers, and perfect alongside entree salads like these:

-Plus here are more Irish-inspired recipes for your St. Patrick’s Day party!
+Plus More Irish-inspired Recipes for your St. Patrick’s Day Party!

 Bangers and Sweet Potato Mash Hand Pies